Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2010-01-01-capturing.md

 - You can download it from the App Store on an iphone and the Google Play store on an Android.
 - Its Free.

-- I will record another video this week demonstrating how I might aapproach recording a soundwalk with my phone as well as go through settings I would like you to change.
+- I will record another video this week demonstrating how I might approach recording a soundwalk with my phone as well as go through settings I would like you to change.

 - For now, get familiar with how to use and naviagte the app.
 Additinally I will walk through getting the differnt ways to easily share with Reaper.